devpunks/snuggsi/README.md

 # Quick Tour

 ## [Element](/elements/element.es)
-The following snippet is from [examples/hello-word.html](/examples/hello-world.html) _See [examples](/examples) for more details._
+The following is a snippet from [examples/hello-word.html](/examples/hello-world.html) _See [examples](/examples) for more details._